pbougie/mac-dev-env/source/pcre.html.md

 ### Verify the Installation

-To verify that you have correctly installed PCRE, execute the following command.
+To verify that you have correctly installed PCRE.
 It should display **VERSION**.

 	pcre-config --version